Philadelphia – America’s Garden Capital

 Seven horticulturists, each dedicated to the design, planting, and maintenance of a specific area, ensure that each area is continually evolving each with its own aesthetic, yet joined together as a whole.

 Step inside a 17th century-style Japanese house with associated residential gardens that reflect the history of Japanese culture in Philadelphia.
 The Friends of the Japanese House and Garden, a 501c(3) was organized to care and preserve this unique site since 1982.
-It’s story begins in 1953 in Nagoya, Japan where it was built using traditional materials and techniques.
+It’s story begins in 1953 Nagoya, Japan where it was built using traditional materials and techniques.
 It was conceived as part of an exhibition at the Museum of Modern Art in NYC.
-It was the final structure in the exhibit and was moved to where it stands today.
+So impressive, it was the finale exhibit then was moved to where it stands today.

-It was again named the third-ranked Japanese garden in North America by the Journal of Japanese Gardening in 2016 and listed on the Philadelphia Register of Historic Places in 2013.
+It was again named one of the top three Japanese gardens in North America by the Journal of Japanese Gardening in 2016 and listed on the Philadelphia Register of Historic Places in 2013.